mikewolfe/Strandedseq_pipeline/README.md

 If you run into any issues with the pipeline and would like help please submit it to the Issues page.
 Please include your `config/config.yaml` file, your `pep/config.yaml` file, your `pep/samples.yaml` file, and the output from `snakemake` that includes your error.

+# Version history

+Currently at version 0.0.0

+See the [Changelog](CHANGELOG.md) for version history and upcoming features.